Synrgise/SynrgiseTypingTestScorm/README.md

        - Mac systems typically come with Python pre-installed.
        - Open Terminal and navigate to the folder containing the unzipped SCORM package.
        - Run the command: `python3 -m http.server`.
-   - Once the server is running, open your web browser and navigate to `http://localhost:8000` to access the `index.html` file.
+   - Once the server is running, open your web browser and navigate to `http://localhost:8000` to access the game and test it.

 5. **Zip the Contents:**
    - Select all the files and folders within the package directory (excluding the directory itself).